-This site is of the ILO’s Cooperatives Unit.
-For all the latest information on ILO activities on cooperatives, see ilo.org/coop.
+This site is on the ILO’s Cooperatives Unit.
+For information on the ILO’s activities on cooperatives and the social and solidarity economy, see ilo.org/coop.

 ILO COOP serves ILO constituents, cooperatives and other SSEEs through three-pronged strategy: